Myanmar junta cuts internet, protesters say they will not surrender

 “China...supports the convening of a special meeting of ASEAN leaders to mediate as soon as possible,” the Chinese government’s top diplomat, Wang Yi, said after talks with Malaysian foreign minister Hishammuddin Hussein.

-Adding to the chaos in the former British colony, hostilities between the armed forces and ethnic minority insurgents have broken out in at least two regions.

-Reporting by Reuters Staff, additional reporting by Cynthia Kim in Seoul; Writing by Martin Petty, Robert Birsel; Editing by Stephen Coates, Simon Cameron-Moore, Peter Graff and Angus MacSwan
+Reporting by Reuters Staff, additional reporting by Cynthia Kim in Seoul; Writing by Martin Petty, Robert Birsel; Editing by Peter Graff and Angus MacSwan

 Our Standards: The Thomson Reuters Trust Principles.